What Is Middleware? A Beginner-Friendly Guide

 - Locale routing: delegates to

-consistent and enables optional locale detection. - Request ID header: ensures every response carries
+next-intlusing our routing config (src/i18n/routing.ts,src/i18n/locale.ts).
+This keeps URLs like/en/...,/fr/...consistent and enables optional locale detection. - Request ID header: ensures every response carries

-for log correlation.
+x-request-idfor log correlation.
 If the incoming request already has one, we reuse it; otherwise we generate a new UUID. - Conservative matcher: runs on localized pages and general app routes; intentionally skips assets, Next internals, API routes, and

 Current source (trimmed for clarity):